The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

-where $\tilde{\Delta}_a=(a/\rho)\tilde{\rm D}_a\tilde{\rho}$ and $\tilde{\mathcal{Z}}_a=a\tilde{\rm D}_a\tilde{\Theta}$ respectively describe inhomogeneities in the matter density and in the universal expansion.
-A comparison between (\ref{RltDelta'}) and its Newtonian counterpart is due here.
-Following~\cite{E3}, the spatial gradient of the Newtonian continuity equation (see (\ref{cont}) in \S~\ref{ssNCA}) gives $\tilde{\Delta}_{\alpha}^{\prime}= -\tilde{Z}_{\alpha}$ to first order.
+to first order.
 The latter monitors the evolution of linear density inhomogeneities at the Newtonian limit and in the bulk-flow frame.
 Note that $\tilde{\Delta}_{\alpha}= (a/\rho)\partial_{\alpha}\rho$ and $\tilde{\mathcal{Z}}_{\alpha}= a\partial_{\alpha}\tilde{\Theta}$, while the primes denote convective derivatives in the tilted frame.
-The difference between the two formulae is profound and it is entirely due to the bulk-flow flux, which contributes only the relativistic expression.
-The lack of any flux terms from the Newtonian expression is the reason Newton's and Einstein's theories arrive at so different results and conclusions, when applied to peculiar-velocity perturbations.
+The difference between Eqs.~(\ref{RltDelta'}) and (\ref{NltDelta'}) is profound and it is entirely due to the bulk-flow flux, which contributes only to the relativistic expression.
+Recall that the aforementioned difference reflects the one between the Newtonian and the relativistic conservation laws discussed in \S~\ref{ssNCA} and \S~\ref{ssR1+3CA} earlier.
+The lack of any flux terms in (\ref{NltDelta'}) is the reason Newton's and Einstein's theories arrive at so different results and conclusions, when applied to peculiar-velocity perturbations (see also~\cite{FT}).

 Going back to general relativity, keeping in mind that $\tilde{q}_a=-\rho\tilde{v}_a$ in the tilted frame (see Eq.~(\ref{Rrels}c)) and taking the spatial divergence of (\ref{RltDelta'}), we arrive at the linear relation